Neoteny in Amphibians

 - Drying up of swamps,

-- Lack of food, rise in temperature in surrounding water induce axolotls to metamorphose.
+- Lack of food, and rise in temperature in surrounding water induce axolotls to metamorphose.

-- Deepwater and coldness inhibits the secretion of thyroxin (Shufeldt)
+- Deepwater and coldness inhibit the secretion of thyroxin (Shufeldt)

 - Saline water is responsible for neoteny (Weismann)